MyPortugalHoliday.com

 6) Ribeiro Frio Valley

-These Laurissilva forests, with their rich biodiversity unique to Madeira, are classified as a UNESCO World Heritage site and are protected by the Parque Natural do Ribeiro Frio.
+The Ribeiro Frio river flows down from the steep mountains of Madeira's interior, carving a deep valley cloaked in ancient laurel forest.
+These Laurissilva forests, with their rich biodiversity found nowhere else on earth, are classified as a UNESCO World Heritage Site and protected within the Parque Natural do Ribeiro Frio.

 Ribeiro Frio Valley madeira